James Maddison: International career

 Maddison was included in an England under-21 squad in March 2016, but was unable to play due to injury.
 He received his first call-up to the England under-21 team in November 2017, and made his debut against Ukraine in a 2019 UEFA European Under-21 Championship qualifier.
 He received his first call-up to the senior team in October 2018 for the UEFA Nations League matches against Croatia and Spain.

 On 27 May 2019, Maddison was included in England's 23-man squad for the 2019 UEFA European Under-21 Championship and scored his first goal for his country during a 3–3 draw with Croatia at the San Marino Stadium on 24 June.

 Maddison withdrew from the senior squad in October 2019 due to illness.
 He was later seen visiting a casino, although his conduct was defended by club manager Brendan Rodgers.
 Maddison made his debut for England on 14 November when he came on for Alex Oxlade-Chamberlain in the 56th minute of a 7–0 win over Montenegro in UEFA Euro 2020 qualifying.

 After a three-year absence, Maddison was named in the 26-man England squad for the 2022 FIFA World Cup in Qatar.
 However, he did not make an appearance in the tournament.
 He made his first start for England on 26 March 2023 in a UEFA Euro 2024 qualifier against Ukraine.

 Maddison was selected for the provisional 33-man squad for UEFA Euro 2024, however, he was cut from the final 26-man squad.
 Maddison said the decision was "devastating", while admitting that he "had not been as fit as he had hoped" at the end of the season.

 Personal life

-Maddison and his partner, Kennedy Alexa, have a son who was born in July 2021.
-In July 2023, his partner gave birth to fraternal twins, a boy and a girl.
-On 30th October 2025, his partner gave birth to another set of fraternal twins, also a boy and a girl.
+Maddison and his partner, Kennedy Alexa, have a son who was born on 31 July 2021.
+On 2 July 2023, his partner gave birth to fraternal twins, a boy and a girl.
+On 30 October 2025, his partner gave birth to another set of fraternal twins, also a boy and a girl.

 Maddison has been a dedicated supporter of Noah’s Ark Children’s Hospice, participating in their annual celebrity golf day fundraiser.
 He has also raised funds for various charities, including Tiny Tim’s Children’s Centre, Me and Be Coventry, and Ladybug Lodge, in support of his god-brother Jacob, who has cerebral palsy.
 Additionally, Maddison showed his solidarity with British-Israeli and Tottenham Hotspur fan Emily Damari who visited the United Kingdom as part of her “Bring Them Home” campaign.